Three more Navy SEALs spared review after Trump's intervention

 Modly said his decision to scrap the reviews should not be interpreted as a diminishment of the SEAL ethos, which he quoted.
 It says the elite fighters serve with honor “on and off the battlefield.”

 “The United States Navy, and the Naval Special Warfare Community specifically, have dangerous and important work to do,” he said in his statement.
-“In my judgment, neither deserves the continued distraction and negative attention that recent events have evoked”
+“In my judgment, neither deserves the continued distraction and negative attention that recent events have evoked.”

-Reporting by Phil Stewart; Editing by Sandra Maler and Leslie Adler
+Reporting by Phil Stewart; Editing by Leslie Adler and Sonya Hepinstall